rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 2. On the view that loads; Give the new view a sensible name like `dev-todolist-pipeline` and select Build Pipeline View
 ![new-pipeline](../images/exercise2/new-pipeline.png)

-3. Set the Pipeline Flow's Inital Job to `dev-todolist-build` and save.
+3. Set the Pipeline Flow's Initial Job to `dev-todolist-build` and save.
 ![pipeline-flow](../images/exercise2/pipeline-flow.png)

 4. You should now see the pipeline view.
 Run the pipeline by hitting run (you can move onto the next part while it is running as it may take some time).